 To contribute even more significantly to the empowerment of people with disabilities, governments should include representatives of the minorities in law-making processes and general decision-making.

-The opportunities brought about by empowerment programs worldwide aim to create an all-inclusive society where people with disabilities are accorded the same respect, love, and kindness as everybody else.
+The opportunities brought about by empowerment programs worldwide aim to create an all-inclusive society where persons with disabilities are afforded the same respect, love, and kindness as everybody else.

-If people with disabilities can raise their voices and demand their rights, the impact could be truly transformative.
-But we must help them.
-Therefore, empowerment is crucial as it unlocks the potential of people with disabilities and delivers real change in society.
+If persons with disabilities can raise their voices and demand their rights, the impact could be truly transformative.
+But we must all contribute..
+Therefore, empowerment is crucial as it unlocks the potential of persons with disabilities and delivers real change in society.